Telecom Regulatory Authority of India: History

 Telecom Regulatory Authority of India was established on 20 February 1997 by an Act of Parliament to regulate telecom services and tariffs in India.
-Earlier, regulation of telecom services and tariffs was overseen by the Central Government.
+Before this, regulation of telecom services and tariffs was overseen by the Central Government.

 TRAI's mission is to create and nurture conditions for the growth of telecommunications in India to enable the country to have a leading role in the emerging global information society.

 One of its main objectives is to provide a fair and transparent environment that promotes a level playing field and facilitates fair competition in the market.
 TRAI regularly issues orders and directions on various subjects such as tariffs, interconnections, quality of service, direct to home services and mobile number portability.

 In January 2016, TRAI introduced an important change in telecommunication to the benefit of consumers, where they would be compensated ₹1 for every dropped call, subject to a maximum of three dropped calls in a day.
 In May 2016, this regulation was revoked by the Supreme Court on the grounds of being "unreasonable, arbitrary and unconstitutional".